It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 Cells can undergo rapid transitions between blistering and lamellipodium-based motility as a means of migration.

 However, the speed at which these transitions are made is still unknown.
-Tumor cells can also exhibit rapid transitions between amoeboid motility and mesenchymal motility, another form of cell movement.
+Tumor cells can also exhibit rapid changes between amoeboid and mesenchymal motility, another form of cell movement.

 Related movement mechanisms